michaelh23/bms_processingclass/content/activities/index.md

 After you have incorporated x and y variables into all your x and y arguments in your code, your creature should look the same (as if nothing has changed because it shouldn’t have).
 If it is not the same, what did you do wrong?

-Once it looks the way it should, go up to where you have your variables declared and change the value for var x to be equal to mouseX and the value for var y to be equal to mouseY.

-Now run your program.
-Does your creature follow your mouse around on screen as you move it?
-If not, what went wrong?
-Fix your code so that it does.

 ## Activity 9

 Create a new Open Processing sketch.